Effect-TS/schema/README.md

 ## Filters

-`@effect/schema/Schema` lets you provide custom validation logic via _filters_.
+In the `@effect/schema/Schema` library, you can apply custom validation logic using _filters_.

-You can define a custom validation check on any schema with `filter`:
+You can define a custom validation check on any schema using the `filter` function.
+Here's a simple example:

 ```ts
 import * as S from "@effect/schema/Schema";